MohabAllam/Mid-Project/README.md

 * education: Educational degree employee has.
 * length_of_service: total number of years for the employee in the company.
 * recruitment_channel: The way by which employee joined the company.

+## Employee Performance
+* no_of_trainings: Number of trainings employee attended in the company.
+* previous_year_rating: A scale from (1 – 5) for the whole previous year rating.
+* KPIs_met>80%: Whether the employee achieved the KPIs or not.
+* Awards_won?: Whether the employee has won any awards or not.
+* avg_training_score: Average score the for all trainings of the employee.